 This is where MCS-90 kicks in.
-In order to operate a commercial vehicle in “interstate commerce,” trucking companies (a.k.a. “motor carriers”) have to register with the Federal Motor Carrier Safety Administration (FMCSA).
-One of the steps those companies have to take when registering is showing they have the financial capability to cover any damage they cause to the public in the course of operating, even if their insurance doesn’t cover that damage.
-Most often, they do this by purchasing an MCS-90 endorsement on their insurance policy from their insurance company.
+To operate a commercial vehicle in “interstate commerce,” trucking companies (a.k.a. “motor carriers”) have to register with the Federal Motor Carrier Safety Administration (FMCSA).
+To register with the FMCSA, companies must show they have the financial capability to cover any damage they cause to the public while operating commercial vehicles, even if their insurance doesn’t cover that damage.
+Most often, they do this by purchasing an MCS 90 endorsement on their policy from their insurance company.

-With an MCS-90 endorsement in place, the insurance company agrees to be on the hook to pay pretty much any claim by a member of the public injured by a trucking company’s vehicle, even if the insurance company’s policy doesn’t cover it.
+With an MCS 90 endorsement in place, the insurance company agrees to be on the hook to pay pretty much any claim by someone who is injured by a trucking company’s vehicle, even if the insurance company’s policy doesn’t cover it.

 Why would an insurance company agree to that?
 Good question!
-There are two reasons: First, because the insurance company gets paid for the MCS-90 endorsement by the trucking company.
-Second, because the MCS-90 gives the insurance company a claim for reimbursement against the trucking company/motor carrier for any money it pays out under the MCS-90.
+There are two reasons: First, the insurance company charges the trucking company for the MCS 90 endorsement.
+Second, the MCS 90 gives the insurance company a claim for reimbursement against the trucking company/motor carrier for any money it pays out under the MCS 90 coverage.

 However, it’s not a foolproof deal for the insurance company.
 If the motor carrier goes bankrupt, the insurance company is out of luck.
-But for you, the member of the public, the MCS-90 provides an important backstop to make sure you have someone to turn to for compensation when you get injured in a trucking accident through no fault of your own.
+But for you, the injured crash victim, the MCS 90 provides an important resource to ensure you have another source of compensation when you get injured in a trucking accident through no fault of your own.

 Yes, there’s a catch.
 A few of them, actually.
-Still, in the grand scheme of things, none of them should affect you too much if you have good legal representation from an experienced truck accident injury lawyer.
+Still, in the grand scheme of things, none of them should affect you too much if you partner with a skilled and experienced truck accident injury lawyer.

-The MCS-90 endorsement only comes into play in very specific circumstances.
-First and foremost, the trucking company/motor carrier was operating in interstate commerce.
-That means it was doing business, in some form or fashion, across state lines.
-If the truck company only operates in Texas, MCS-90 doesn’t apply.
-In fact, the trucking company in that case probably doesn’t even carry an MCS-90 endorsement on its insurance policy.
+The MCS 90 endorsement only comes into play in very specific circumstances.
+First and foremost, the trucking company/motor carrier must be operating in interstate commerce.
+That means it was doing business, in some form, across state lines.
+If the truck company only operates in Texas, MCS 90 doesn’t apply.
+In fact, chances are the trucking company in that example probably doesn’t even carry an MCS-90 endorsement on its insurance policy.

-If the trucking company/motor carrier does operate in interstate commerce, here’s what the situation has to be for the MCS-90 “guarantee” of your damages to kick in:
+If the trucking company/motor carrier does operate in interstate commerce, here’s when the MCS 90 “guarantee” of your damages kicks in: